 WHAT CAN YOU DO TO HELP?

 Most residential curbside recycling programs will not accept plastic wrap material.
 However, Kroger partners with vendors who want this material to recycle into products such as new recycled plastic bags, landscape materials and plastic composite lumber.
-Customers can recycle this material via the plastic bag recycling barrels located in stores.
+Customers can recycle this material via the plastic bag recycling barrels located in our stores.

 Construction Zero Waste